Dogs show themselves in a variety of paths depending on their mood.

 Their actions and reactions tell us actually what they are feeling.

 Similarly, dogs licking their owner’s wounds have some reasons.

 Firstly, licking wounds is a straightforward approach for dogs to show their love for you.
 Also, it could taste good for him, for pain relief to his owners, property of healing, or possibly to clean his owner’s wounds.
 It can say that dogs are concerned about their owners.

 Seems interesting?
-Wanna know the details on it?
+Wanna know the details of it?
 Not to worry!

 Now we are going to present an article about this matter.
-I hope so, after reading this, you will understand this topic.
+I hope that, after reading this, you will understand this topic.

 Then, let’s jump into the next segment!